Juul: Research misconduct

+In 2018, Juul paid cardiologist Konstantinos Farsalinos 7000 € to attend a meeting with the Israeli health ministry as an independent researcher.

 In 2021, Juul paid $51,000 to devote the entire May/June issue American Journal of Health Behavior to publishing 11 studies that it funded to show its products helped smokers quit.
 While all papers have been peer-reviewed (with a 12th paper being rejected), the legitimacy of the process has been discussed by academics.
 The American Prospect described this move as "taking academic corruption to a new level".
 A 2021 study in Tobacco Control found that less than half of clinical trials sponsored by Juul were properly reported.

 Markets and market share

 United States

 Sales of Juul increased 700% in 2016.
 Juul accounted for over 70% of the US e-cigarette market in 2018 as monitored by Nielsen, but Juul's market share fell to 42% by July 2020, and further to 36% by March 2022.
 Its falling share during 2019 was picked up by rivals Blu, NJOY, Vuse and Logic, according to Wells Fargo analyst Bonnie Herzog.

 According to Dow Jones VentureSource, Juul Labs was the sixth-most valuable US startup in July 2018, behind Uber and Airbnb.
 Juul's revenue in 2018 was $1 billion, up from approximately $245 million in 2017.
 Juul's success has inspired a number of imitators, namely pod-mod devices with similar boxy designs.
 These devices come from companies ranging from startups to "Big Tobacco" company R.J.
 Reynolds.